-The service management landscape is changing.
+The IT service management landscape is changing.
 New ways of working, such as Agile and DevOps, are challenging the way traditional IT service management operating models, processes and procedures function.
 Organisations are increasingly trying to balance business demand, and the need to develop and deploy new services and functionality at pace, with traditional processes and governance; all whilst reducing an organisations exposure to risk.

 The widespread adoption of cloud offerings also poses a challenge to organisations operating within a multi-supplier environment.
 Moreover, customers are increasingly bound by standardised KPIs and SLAs, decreasing the chances of contractual standardisation and potentially removing any perceived cost benefits of moving to the cloud in the first place.
-Effective service integration and management is therefore more essential than ever in creating a single supplier interface that the IT organisation can manage.
+Effective IT service integration and management is therefore more essential than ever in creating a single supplier interface that the IT organisation can manage.

 Tooling and data is increasingly important too, as organisations seek to automate not only business processes, but also data integration across toolsets, with the goal of improving end-user experiences.
 The emergence of AI within service management tooling and operations also has the potential to transform the industry.
 Service support is gradually becoming more data driven as traditional roles such as the IT service desk become automated through disruptive technologies that remove human intervention and instead rely on data analytics and cognitive learning.